pzelnip/www.codependentcodr.com/content/starship.md

 ```

 This is what controls the order of items.
 Move an item up, and it'll appear
 earlier in the prompt, move down to move it later in the prompt.
-It also
+Personally I
-provides a global "completely hide" ability for module -- if you remove it from
+don't like this, as it means if you want to change the order of items you have
-the format then it won't be displayed.
-Personally I don't like this, as it
+to override the *entire* format string.
+It'd be nice if there was an "index"
-means if you want to change the order of items you have to override the
+value or something on each module that could determine ordering, but oh well.

-*entire* format string.
-It'd be nice if there was an "index" value or something
+In any case it also provides a global "completely hide" ability for a module --
-on each module that could determine ordering, but oh well.
+if you remove it from the format then it won't be displayed.
+Note that I don't

-Note that I don't think hiding from the format is the same thing as *disabling*
+think hiding from the format is the same thing as *disabling* a module.
+Each
-a module.
-Each module has a `disabled` setting which (if true) disables that
+module has a `disabled` setting which (if true) disables that module (so won't
-module (so won't get displayed, and I believe not evaluated).
+get displayed, and I believe not evaluated).

 Ok, with this I continued on and got most of my old prompt in place: